-Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a timely and appropriate manner, consistent with current legislation.
+Includes 13 standards that support an outcome where consumers participate in and receive Standards applicable timely assessment, followed by services that are planned, coordinated, and delivered in a to this service fully timely and appropriate manner, consistent with current legislation. attained.